-High carbon steel refers to carbon steel with w (c) higher than 0.6%.
+High carbon steel refers to a type of carbon steel with a carbon (c) content higher than 0.6%.

-It has a greater hardening tendency than medium carbon steel and forms high-carbon martensite, which is more sensitive to the formation of cold cracks.
+It is more prone to hardening compared to medium carbon steel and forms high-carbon martensite, which is prone to the formation of cold cracks.

-At the same time, the martensite structure formed in the welding heat-affected zone has hard and brittle properties, resulting in a great decline in the plasticity and toughness of the joint.
-Therefore, the weldability of high carbon steel is quite poor, and a special welding process must be adopted to ensure the performance of the joint.
+The martensite structure formed in the welding heat-affected zone has hard and brittle properties, leading to a significant decrease in the plasticity and toughness of the joint.
+As a result, the weldability of high carbon steel is poor, and a specialized welding process must be used to maintain the performance of the joint.

-High carbon steel is mainly used for machine parts requiring high hardness and wear resistance, such as rotating shafts, large gears and couplings.
+High carbon steel is primarily used in machine parts that require high hardness and wear resistance, such as rotating shafts, large gears, and couplings.

-In order to save steel and simplify processing technology, these machine parts are often combined by welding structure.
+To conserve steel and simplify processing technology, these machine parts are often joined using welding.

-When formulating the welding process of high carbon steel weldments, various possible welding defects shall be comprehensively analyzed and corresponding welding process measures shall be taken.
+When developing the welding process for high carbon steel components, it is important to thoroughly analyze possible welding defects and implement appropriate welding process measures.